bestia-dev/new_date_time_units_and_formats/README.md

 | december 31th       | 53v 1d       | celebration day 1        |

 People will probably shorten the pronunciation to "one onedee", "forty nine twodee" without repeating "veek" every single time.
 It is very clear if a number finishes with a unit of measure.
-For years it should be c for CE "common era".
+For years it should be `c` for `CE` - "common era".
-Example of a full date format:
+Example of a full date format with veeks:
 `2021c 23v 3d`
 And some more details for the format to be very explicit, correct and unambiguous: